NoneXYZ/FastAPI-WebChat/README.md

 ## Credits

 The backend was made by the project author.
-The frontend was made by Codex.
+The frontend was made by Aider.